CUSTOMER ANALYTICS2025-10-31

-Today, a company’s future is inexorably tied in with the journey of its customers.
+Today, a company’s future is inexorably tied to the journey of its customers.
 But thanks to the content explosion, customer attention has become scattered.

 A precious commodity, customer awareness can be acquired and retained with a more individualized marketing plan.

-Most of the enterprises, (and maybe yours, too) are creating customer personalization based on what they think a customer wants.
-This may not match with what your customers are actually looking out for.
+Most enterprises (and perhaps yours, too) are creating customer personalization based on what they believe customers want.
+This may not match what your customers are actually looking for.
 This is where data science comes in.

 To succeed at customer personalization, your brand needs to design a data-driven “Personalized Customer Experience Plan”.

-Studies have shown that 88% of U.S. marketers reported seeing measurable improvements due to personalization, and 44% of consumers said they would become repeat buyers after a personalized shopping experience with a company.
+Studies have shown that 88% of U.S. marketers reported seeing measurable improvements due to personalization, and 44% of consumers stated they would become repeat buyers after experiencing a personalized shopping interaction with a company.

 What’s more, businesses saw an average increase of 20% in sales when using personalized experiences.